valgur/xtr/docs-src/xtrctl.rst

 --------

-In the status and level commands *pattern* is a regular expression or wildcard that may be used to selectively apply the command to sinks with names matching the given pattern.
-If no pattern is specified then the command applies to all sinks.
+In the status and level commands *pattern* is a regular expression or wildcard that may be used to selectively apply the command to sources with names matching the given pattern.
+If no pattern is specified then the command applies to all sources.
 By default the pattern is interpreted as a basic regular expression, to use an extended regular expression or wildcard please refer to the :ref:`OPTIONS <options>` section.